Recognizing Mold Sickness Symptoms: Key Signs of Mold Exposure

 Symptoms of Mold Exposure

 There are lots of different types of mold, and only specific kinds can cause allergies.
 When you inhale mold spores, your body identifies them as foreign invaders and produces antibodies to fight them.
-The severity of symptoms can vary from person to person.
+The severity of symptoms of mold allergies can vary from person to person.

 Also, symptoms of mold exposure can come and go during certain times of the year.
 This does not mean the mold has gone away (it most likely will not, on its own), but that the amount of mold spores in the air has changed.